Dozo: Donzo Ton

 The Donzo Ton (tɔn is a Manding word for age-group, religious, or vocational associations) are one of a number of hunting fraternities common in Mandé-speaking areas of West Africa.
-Similar, and in the case of West Africa closely related groups, exist as the Kamajor in Sierra Leone, Poro in Liberia, the Mayi-Mayi in Democratic Republic of the Congo, and the Karamojong in Uganda.
+Similar and (in the case of West Africa) closely related groups exist as the Kamajor in Sierra Leone, Poro in Liberia, the Mayi-Mayi in Democratic Republic of the Congo, and the Karamojong in Uganda.
 Sons of Dozos, as well as new adherents, are able to be initiated into the Ton and undergo a series of secret rituals.
-There has been a long history of these hunter collectives (the Segu Bambara empire is said to have grown from such a Ton) and hunters were often viewed by farming or pastoralist neighbours as possessing special power, wisdom, and strength.
 Collective organisations, as with many vocations in West Africa, existed in part to train and pass on needed skills.
 Hunters, though, are found in every community, and are not a strictly inherited role.

 It is believed that the amulets (gris-gris) worn by Dozos possess magical properties protecting them from harm, and amplifying their vision and hearing.
 Such amulets, inherited brown hunting clothing, as well as special hats, are said to make them bulletproof.
 Each local Donzo Ton is led by an elder hunter, the donzokuntigi.
 Along with ritual and initiation, local Donzo Ton will meet to discuss their work, organise hunts, or settle internal grievances, often in the all-night tonsigi gathering.
 In this way, the Donzo Ton operates much like a western guild.

 Part of the cultural and ritual tradition of the Donzo involves sacrifice and protection of the community.
 In traditional belief, wild animals killed by hunters released a nyama, a destructive spirit that afflicted the community benefiting from the kill.
 Donzo Ton trained to perform rituals, cleansing the nyama and enabling them to both share their bounty with the community of non-hunters, and act as spiritual guardians of settled communities from malevolent forces of the forest or bush.